kivy/python-for-android/doc/source/contribute.rst

 Here are some common things worth knowing about python-for-android's dealing with python packages:

-- Packages will work fine without a recipe if they would also build on Linux ARM, don't use any API not available in the NDK if they use native code, and don't use any weird compiler flags the toolchain doesn't like if they use native code.
-The package also needs to work with cross compilation.
+- Packages will work fine without a recipe if:

+   * they would also build on Linux ARM,
+   * don't use any API not available in the NDK if they  use native code, and
+   * don't use any weird compiler flags the toolchain doesn't like if they use native code.
+   * works with cross compilation.

 - There is currently no easy way for a package to know it is being cross-compiled (at least that we know of) other than examining the `CC` compiler that was set, or that it is being cross-compiled for Android specifically.
-If that breaks a package it currently needs to be worked around with a recipe.
+If that breaks a package, it currently needs to be worked around with a recipe.

 - If a package does **not** work, p4a developers will often create a